A Bad Case of Stripes: Plot summary

-The main character is a girl named Camilla Cream who secretly loves lima beans, but refuses to eat them because her friends dislike them and Camilla wants to fit in, to the point of trying on over forty different outfits in an attempt to be fashionable.
+The main character is a girl named Camilla Cream who secretly loves lima beans, but refuses to eat them because her friends dislike them and Camilla wants to fit in.

-On the first day of school, she wakes up to discover thick, solid-colored stripes all over her body.
+On the first day of school, she tries on over forty different outfits in an attempt to be fashionable.
+After she puts on a red dress, she discovers thick, solid-colored stripes all over her body.
 The family's physician, Dr. Bumble, determines that Camilla is well enough to attend school tomorrow.
-But when she does the next day, her classmates tease her and call out different patterns which cause the colors on her skin to shift around.
-The principal sends her home as she is proving to be a distraction and notifies her parents that she will not be allowed back in school until the stripes disappear.
+When she does the next day, her classmates tease her and call out different patterns which cause the colors on her skin to shift around.
+The principal notifies Camilla's parents that she is proving to be a distraction and won't be allowed back in school until the stripes disappear.

 At home, Camilla goes through a number of increasingly preposterous metamorphoses.
-She turns into a pill after Dr. Bumble tries to give her medication.
-She later has viruses, bacteria, and fungus colonies grow on her body after the community's expert scientists discuss these as a possible cause to her situation while examining her.
+After taking medication prescribed by Dr. Bumble and his specialists, she turns into a giant pill.
+She later has viruses, bacteria, and fungus colonies grow on her body after the community's scientific experts discuss these as a possible cause to her situation while examining her.
 She even grows roots, berries, crystals, feathers, and a long furry tail as a result of different specialists all prescribing their own treatments.
 Finally, she melts and merges into her room after an "environmental therapist" tells her to "become one with her room".

 Just when it seems as if her parents are about to lose all hope, an old woman suddenly appears and accurately diagnoses Camilla's ailment.
 The cure, as it turns out, is lima beans.
 Camilla is afraid to admit her willingness to eat them at first, but when the old woman is about to leave, she suddenly realizes that nothing could make her condition worse and allows the woman to feed her.
-Camilla is instantly turned back into a human, and is finally shown wearing a multi-colored bow in her hair while eating lima beans at school for lunch; although her friends consider her strange for liking them, she doesn't even care a bit.
+Camilla is instantly turned back into a human.
+She is later shown wearing a multi-colored bow in her hair while eating lima beans; although her friends consider her strange for liking them, she doesn't care.
 She enjoys being different and never has stripes again.